jessoliva/sunny-stars/README.md

 When refreshed, the cities in local storage are automatically loaded and displayed in the dropdown.
 However, I came across the issue where the city the user searched was not added into the dropdown menu until the site was refreshed.
 I wanted the city to be added and displayed as soon as the user searched it.
 So I called the function that displayed the cities in the dropdown within one of the else if condition with the .includes() method.

 I added a function to capitalize the cities searched when displayed on the site.
 I had to take into account city names with one word vs multiple words.
 To differentiate the two, I was able to use the .includes() method here to look for a space ' ' within the city name.
 Then the function would capitalize the city name accordingly.
+I used this source: [freecodecamp](https://www.freecodecamp.org/news/how-to-capitalize-words-in-javascript/) to help me learn about how to capitalize words and sentences!
+I was able to combine a few functions I learned there with the .includes method.

 ## 🌼&nbsp; Features